naveen-varshney/hackpy/README.md

 # hackpy
-HackerNews modified clone which have nested comments functionality. cron run using celery to scrap data from Hackernews site Used a basic algorithm to rank the links
+HackerNews modified clone which have nested comments functionality. celery is used to scrap data in background from Hackernews site Used a basic algorithm to rank the links and used User Authentication etc.